aaron-grau/curic/sql/projects/active_record_lite/instructions/active-record-lite-i.md

 ## Phase I: `SQLObject`: Overview

 Our job is to write a class, `SQLObject`, that will interact with the database.
-By the **end** of this phase, we will have written the following methods, just like the real `ActiveRecord::Base`:
+By the **end** of this phase, our ActiveRecord Lite will behave just like the real `ActiveRecord::Base`, with methods including:

 * `::all`: return an array of all the records in the DB
 * `::find`: look up a single record by primary key